GoogleChrome/web.dev/src/site/content/en/blog/building-a-split-button-component/index.md

 aspects of the HTML, style and accessibility for each major part.

 {% Img src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/URCIaZV3gyMvTiMjRYmK.png",
-alt="The HTML elements that make up the split button.", width="800", height="581", class="w-screenshot" %}
+alt="The HTML elements that make up the split button.", width="800", height="581" %}

 #### Top level split button container